hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 that on the outer layers match the shape of our input and our output.
 For us, this is a vector of 784 numbers coming in, and 10 numbers going out.
-The layer in the middle is called the *hidden layer* since we don’t directly access it on the input or the output.
+The layer in the middle is called the *hidden layer* since we don't directly access it on the input or the output.
 It can be of arbitrary size, and this is the sort of thing that defines the *architecture* of the network.